 Brewster Receives Literacy Partnership Award

 Brewster Technical Center was awarded a Literacy Partnership Award from the I CAN!
-Community Education Coalition on November 7th, 2013.
+Community Education Coalition.
 Michelle Tate-Martin, Founder & Executive Director, presented the award during the Business Education Advisory Committee meeting.

 The I CAN!
 Community Education Coalition provides literacy training to adults and older youth so they may succeed and become self-sufficient.
 The coalition is staffed by volunteers with expertise in education, business, law, accounting, and social service who donate their time and skills to improve literacy in their community.

 Brewster has been involved with this program over 10 years.
 Program Advisors, Vangie Goldwire and Melissa Brady, have worked with the I CAN! students numerous times.
 They spoke to the students about training opportunities that are available after obtaining their GED.
 Mr. Goldwire and Mrs. Brady were presented awards for their years of service to the I CAN!
 Community Education Coalition.

 Brewster Technical Center is dedicated to providing a clean, healthy environment for students and staff.
 Smoking is limited to designated smoking areas only.

 As many of our students are preparing for the workforce, Brewster's Clean Air Policy is very similar to what students will experience during future employment.
 The current trend for employers is to restrict smoking to designated areas or even having an entirely smoke-free workplace.
 In extreme cases, employees have even been punished for their smoking habits (click here to read more).

 Please visit the Clean Air Policy page (under Admissions) for information about the dangers of smoking and secondhand smoke, as well as resources for those interested in breaking the habit.